Everything We Know So Far About the Reopening of Walt Disney World and Disneyland

-Thanks to this information and updated business guidelines from Florida and California government officials, we now have a much better idea of when Disney World and Disneyland may open.
-Based on this information and conversations that POPSUGAR had with a New York City pediatrician and a Disney travel planner, here is everything we know so far about when Disney World and Disneyland will reopen and what they may look like when they do.
+Based on this information, updated business guidelines, and conversations that POPSUGAR had with a New York City pediatrician and a Disney travel planner, here is everything we know so far about when Disney World and Disneyland will reopen and what they may look like when they do.

 When Will Disney World Reopen?

-When news broke on May 7 regarding Disney Springs' phased reopening, we learned that only select shops and restaurants will open on May 20, in accordance with the guidelines laid out for the reopening of other Orlando, FL-area businesses.
-Then, on May 14, The Hollywood Reporter reported that opening Disney retail shops (like the World of Disney Store) and Disney eateries will be the second phase of reopening Disney Springs.
-Those shops will resume operations seven days after the May 20 date, on May 27.
-Guests and employees will be required to wear masks, and there will be "limitations on capacity, parking, and operating hours."
+Select shops and restaurants in Disney Springs are currently open, in accordance with guidelines laid out for the reopening of other businesses in Orlando, FL, as reported on May 7, 2020.
+A week later, on May 14, The Hollywood Reporter reported that opening Disney retail shops (like the World of Disney Store) and Disney eateries would be the second phase of reopening Disney Springs.
+Those shops resumed operations seven days after the May 20 date indicated in the article, on May 27, 2020.
+Guests and employees will be required to wear masks, and there will be "limitations on capacity, parking, and operating hours," said Disney Springs vice president Matt Simon.

-No Disney-owned establishments will be reopening just yet, including Disney World resort hotels and theme parks.
-Disney also issued a COVID-19 disclaimer regarding the opening of the parks on Monday, May 19, 2020, that reads: "Upon reopening, theme parks, Disney Resort hotels, restaurants, attractions, experiences, and other offerings may be modified and will be limited in capacity and subject to limited availability or closure based on direction from health experts and government officials to promote physical distancing."
+On May 19, 2020, Disney issued a COVID-19 disclaimer regarding the opening of the parks that read: "Upon reopening, theme parks, Disney Resort hotels, restaurants, attractions, experiences, and other offerings may be modified and will be limited in capacity and subject to limited availability or closure based on direction from health experts and government officials to promote physical distancing."
 It continued to say that "attractions, experiences, services, and amenities may have limited availability or may remain closed."

 The demand is definitely there, though, according to Mike Rahlmann, a senior travel counselor with The Magic For Less Travel and host of the Be Our Guest WDW Podcast.
 "We have been doing nightly call-in shows since the quarantine started.
 We have lots of passionate Disney fans, so they are chomping at the bit to get back to the resorts and theme parks, even if it means in a limited or modified fashion."
 He also said that the podcast's fans would be fine getting into the parks with modifications like social distancing, decreased capacity, and face coverings.